stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As access tokens have short lifespan, there is a need for refresh tokens in order to take forward long-lived sessions.
 We do not support refresh tokens due to sessions are not maintained.

 ### 3.2.2.
 Token Request Specification
+As per the specification, with a private_key_jwt for client authentication.
 The Token Request must include the following parameters in the POST body:

 Parameter | Required | Comment